-4.4 Number/percentage of employees covered by a labor agreement
+4.4 Number/percentage of employees covered by a collective labor agreements

-Employees that are represented by independent trade unions and/or employees covered by Collective Bargaining Agreement.
+Employees that are represented by independent trade unions and/or employees covered by a Collective Bargaining Agreement.

 An independent trade union is an organization of employees that acts collectively to address common issues with respect to wages, hours, working conditions and other matters of interest to the workers.